ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

 .. code-block:: yaml

-    - name: update config and backout if validation fails
+    - name: maintain config and backout if validation after change fails
       block:
         - name: do the actual update, works with copy, lineinfile and any action that allows for `backup`.
           template: src=template.j2 dest=/x/y/z backup=yes moreoptions=stuff